mas-dse-ssnazrul/Latency_Test/README.md

 ![Individual CPU Nodes](https://github.com/SDSC-HPC-Consultants/Latency_Test/blob/master/static/CPU%20nodes.jpg)

-Each node contains 48 Intel processor cores.
-These are 48 cores are distributed among 4 sockets.
-36 cores are used for compputations while 12 cores are used as parity under [RAID 5](http://en.wikipedia.org/wiki/Standard_RAID_levels#RAID_5) technology.
-A user is allowed to access 36 cores per node on Comet.

 On the label, the first part, "comet" means that these are Comet nodes.
 The second part, "07", means the node is on Rack 07.
 The third part, "26", "27" and "28" represent the unique identifier of each node on Rack 07.